 The family’s home has large holes in the wall and ceiling that they can’t afford to repair.
 When the monsoon rains come, the house leaks.

 Hard to sleep The family’s home has large holes in the wall and ceiling that they can’t afford to repair.
 When the monsoon rains come, the house leaks.
 Everything gets wet and the mud walls start to split.
-Once when Annanthi was nine, a chunk of the wall fell on her head while she was sleeping.
+Once when Ananthi was nine, a chunk of the wall fell on her head while she was sleeping.
 Since then, she has been afraid of the house collapsing.
-Annanthi often lies awake, wondering how her family will survive until she and her older sister finish their education and start to work.
+Ananthi often lies awake, wondering how her family will survive until she and her older sister finish their education and start to work.
 One night, after overhearing an argument between her parents about money, she doesn’t sleep a wink.
 Her tears fall in the darkness, but when her mother comes in she pretends to be asleep.
 The following morning she sits down at the jasmine bush and whispers: “If they had let you live and killed me instead, you would be suffering as I am.
 At least you’re safe now.”
 Then she goes to school, with Shri the goat kid pattering along behind her.

 Men making problems There’s no school in the village.
-Annanthi and her friends walk a few kilometres to the school in a neighbouring village.
+Ananthi and her friends walk a few kilometres to the school in a neighbouring village.
 On the way they see a group of men who shout: “Come and dance with us!”
 It is common for men to try to talk to the girls on their way to school.
 Sometimes they follow them and pull at their clothes.
-Annanthi’s mother has told her to scream and fight if she is attacked.
+Ananthi’s mother has told her to scream and fight if she is attacked.
 That used to be unthinkable.
 Before, a girl could never say no to a man.
 If a girl was attacked, it was always her own fault.
 That was one of the reasons why girls couldn’t go to school – their parents were too afraid to let them go.
-Annanthi has a good day at school, and on the way home she is happier.
+Ananthi has a good day at school, and on the way home she is happier.
 She tells her father that the teacher praised her.
 “You are so talented!” he says.
 “I can’t imagine that you would not have been here with us.”

 Annandhi goes to the local night school, which is run by the village’s women’s group.

-Every evening Annanthi goes to the local night school, which is run by the villagers.
+Every evening Ananthi goes to the local night school, which is run by the villagers.
 The mothers from the women’s group help out with homework and organise games, plays, singing and dancing.
 Both boys and girls learn about their rights and that sons and daughters are equal.
-Before, in Annanthi’s village, almost all the men used to beat their wives – sometimes even to death.
+Before, in Ananthi’s village, almost all the men used to beat their wives – sometimes even to death.
 Nobody was ever punished for it.
 The boys took after their fathers and treated their sisters and other girls badly.
-Annanthi’s father used to drink and beat her mother too, but with the help of the women’s group she told him to stop.
+Ananthi’s father used to drink and beat her mother too, but with the help of the women’s group she told him to stop.
 She threatened to leave him if he didn’t stop drinking and abusing her.
 And it worked!

-Wedding can wait Annanthi doesn’t plan to get married until she is at least 25.
+Wedding can wait Ananthi doesn’t plan to get married until she is at least 25.
 First, she wants to finish her education and get a good job.
 “They might try to marry me off earlier, but I’ll fight it,” she says.
 “My husband must be kind, and share the housework.
 And his family are not getting a dowry.
 My education is my dowry!
 I’ll earn my own money.”
-These days, the tradition of killing baby girls has been almost completely eradicated from Annanthi’s village.
+These days, the tradition of killing baby girls has been almost completely eradicated from Ananthi’s village.
 In the area where she lives, thousands of girls’ lives have been saved in hundreds of villages, ever since their parents became aware of the importace of girls’ equal value, and came together to change age old traditions.
-“Now they know that girls are a gift, not a punishment,” says Annanthi.
+“Now they know that girls are a gift, not a punishment,” says Ananthi.

-Shri won’t wake up One morning, Shri the goat kid doesn’t come skipping over to Annanthi when she steps out into the garden.
+Shri won’t wake up One morning, Shri the goat kid doesn’t come skipping over to Ananthi when she steps out into the garden.
 She has died during the night, and is lying cold and still under a tree.
-Annanthi can’t stop crying, although she knew that Shri was sick.
+Ananthi can’t stop crying, although she knew that Shri was sick.
 The tears flow for two days, and she is very sad long afterwards.
 It feels like she has lost another sister, or a best friend.
 She sits down at the jasmine bush, with its strong sweet smell.
 “I never got to meet you,” she says to the sister under the ground.
 “If you had been allowed to live we could have played together and supported each other.
 In the future, if anybody has a daughter they don’t want, I will take care of her as though she was my own child.”